Olmsted Park

 Directions

-The Brookline Village T stop is pretty close to the Northside part of the park.
-For driving, there are a few park lots in the park (one in the north part and one in the south part next to the open field.
+To get to Olmsted Park in Boston, you can take the T, or drive.
+The Brookline Village T stop is pretty close to Leverett Pond and the Northside part of the park.
+For driving, there are a few park lots in the park (one in the north part and one in the south part next to the open field, and near Wards Pond.

 Reviews

-Write your own review about this park below, or read reviews from other people who have visited.
+Write your own review about Olmsted Park below, or read reviews from other people who have visited.

 Recent Reviews